nestybox/sysbox-runc/README.md

 ## Integration with other Sysvisor components

 sysvisor-runc is tightly integrated with sysvisor-fs and sysvisor-mgr via gRPC.
-Refer to the sysvisor documentation for details.
+Refer to the [Sysvisor design doc](https://github.com/nestybox/sysvisor/blob/master/docs/design.md) for further info.

 ## Building